hal/circuit/README.md

 Actions are most often initiated from user interaction, but they are not limited to that.
 It's also possible that the underlying framework or the service backend creates and dispatches actions.

 ### Dispatcher
 The dispatcher acts as a central hub for processing actions.
-Any action passes through the dispatcher and the dispatcher delegates to Stores, that do ultimately process the Action.
+Any action passes through the dispatcher and the dispatcher delegates it to the Stores, that do ultimately process the Action.

 The Dispatchers main responsibility is to coordinate the processing of Actions across Stores.